Bisimilarity of diagrams: Existential theory of invertible matrices

 \subsection{The rational case}

-As we have seen previously, first-order theories of rationals are harder in general.
-But there are some algebraic problems that are known to coincide when considering reals and rationals.
-Given a linear system with coefficients in rationals, gaussian elimination works independently of the coefficient field.
+As we have seen previously, first-order theories of rationals are in general harder than those in reals.
+But there are some algebraic problems that are known to coincide when considering real and rational numbers.
+Given a linear system with coefficients in rational numbers, Gaussian elimination works independently of the coefficient field.
 Consequently, the real subspace $F_{\mathbb{R}}$ of solutions of this system has the same dimension as the rational subspace $F_{\mathbb{Q}}$ of solutions of the system.
-Actually, $F_{\mathbb{R}}\cap \mathbb{Q}^n = F_{\mathbb{Q}}$ and they have a common basis whose vectors are in rationals.
-Similarly, the problem of equivalence of matrices coincide in reals and rationals.
-Given two matrices $A$ and $B$ with coefficients in rationals, $A$ and $B$ are equivalent if there are two invertible matrices $X$ and $Y$ such that $A.X = Y.B$.
-This problem is also solvable using gaussian elimination by computing the rank of $A$ and $B$, which is independent of the coefficient field.
+Actually, $F_{\mathbb{R}}\cap \mathbb{Q}^n = F_{\mathbb{Q}}$ and they have a common basis whose vectors are with coefficients in rational numbers.
+Similarly, the problem of equivalence of matrices coincides in the fields of real and rational numbers.
+Given two matrices $A$ and $B$ with coefficients in rational numbers, $A$ and $B$ are equivalent if there are two invertible matrices $X$ and $Y$ such that $A.X = Y.B$.
+This problem is also solvable using Gaussian elimination by computing the rank of $A$ and $B$, which is independent of the coefficient field.
 Our problem is a generalization of the equivalence problem and it is not surprising that the same kind of results hold:

-\begin{theorem} A formula $\Phi$ is satisfiable in the existential theory of invertible matrices in reals if and only if it is satisfiable in rationals. \end{theorem}
+\begin{theorem} A formula $\Phi$ is satisfiable in the existential theory of invertible matrices with coefficients in real numbers if and only if it is satisfiable in the existential thoery of invertible matrices with coefficients in rational numbers. \end{theorem}